At the Transfer step of the wizard, assign infrastructure components to relocate the VMs.

 - Select which migration mechanism to use: VMware vMotion or Veeam Quick Migration.
 Veeam Backup & Replication can use VMware vMotion only if your VMware license covers this functionality.

-- If you want to use VMware vMotion to relocate the VM(s), leave the Force Veeam quick migration check box not selected.
-Veeam Backup & Replication will attempt to use the VMware vMotion mechanism to migrate the selected VM(s).
-If VMware vMotion cannot be used for some reason, for example, if you do not have a VMware vSphere license for this functionality, Veeam Backup & Replication will fail over to its native migration mechanism.
+- If you want to use VMware vMotion to relocate the VMs, leave the Force Veeam quick migration check box not selected.
+Veeam Backup & Replication will attempt to use the VMware vMotion mechanism to migrate the selected VMs.
+If VMware vMotion cannot be used for some reason (for example, if using it can cause data loss or if you do not have a VMware vSphere license for this functionality), Veeam Backup & Replication will fail over to its native migration mechanism.

 - If you do not want to use VMware vMotion, select the Force Veeam quick migration check box.
 Veeam Backup & Replication will use its native migration mechanism.

 If you use a native Veeam mechanism to relocate a VM, Veeam Backup & Replication suspends the initial VM on the source ESX(i) host (SmartSwitch) or powers off the initial VM (cold switch) for a short period of time during quick migration.
 For more information, see Quick Migration.